 And with that skillset, you could make serious money.
 In 2021, nearly half (46%) of providers made more than $50,000 annually, according to DroneAnalyst’s report.
 Most of the companies in DroneAnalyst’s survey are sole proprietors and teams smaller than five.
 For sole proprietors, $50,000 annually is pretty serious side hustle income.

-How to learn how to use drones for mapping and modeling
+How to learn about using drones for mapping and modeling

 Certainly many people who work in mapping and modeling and who use drones have advanced degrees in fields such as GIS, surveying and mapping.
 But you don’t necessarily need a college education to land jobs, and plenty of the most successful drone pilots in mapping space are self-taught.